Armourer: United Kingdom

 Within the British Royal Air Force (RAF), armourers are considered the most specialized of any trade in the RAF, but they hold a qualification for each specific weapon rather than gaining every qualification for all small arms and larger weapon systems.
-After spending an initial phase of generic training at RAF Halton with the majority other non commissioned trainees they transfer to DCAE Cosford for their trade-specific training.
+After spending an initial phase of generic training at RAF Halton with the majority other non-commissioned trainees, they transfer to DCAE Cosford for their trade-specific training.
 Once qualified they can find themselves employed on a wide variety of tasks, including non-trade-specific jobs such as the flight line servicing of aircraft.
 As well as prepping, maintaining and loading aircraft bombs, missiles and aircraft assisted escape systems, they are also responsible for the maintenance of explosive release systems and small arms within station armouries like the L85A2 (SA80), 9mm Glock 17 pistol and the GPMG (General Purpose Machine Gun).
-They can also work alongside the British Army Ammunition Technician, Royal Engineers, and Royal Navy Clearance Divers, in an Explosive Ordnance Disposal (EOD) role able to deal with improvised explosive devices and conventional weapons.
+They can also work alongside Ammunition Technicians of the British Army, Royal Engineers, and Royal Navy Clearance Divers, in an Explosive Ordnance Disposal (EOD) role able to deal with improvised explosive devices and conventional weapons.
 The founder of the RAF, Lord Trenchard, held armourers in high esteem, saying "without armament, there is no Air Force."
-Within RAF squadrons armourers are colloquially known as "pin-monkeys" and, more commonly, "plumbers".
+Within RAF, squadrons armourers are colloquially known as "pin-monkeys" and, more commonly, "plumbers".
 The term "plumber" has several possible origins, but most likely stems from the maintenance of the gun turrets on heavy bombers.
-The turrets were hydraulically and electrically powered and contained pipework hence the reference to plumbers.
+The turrets were hydraulically and electrically powered and contained pipework, hence the reference to plumbers.